 Work in abroad sounds like an adventure to many people.
-However, a job search in Slovakia requires more than just the obvious Slovakia CV writing and translation.
+However, work in Slovakia requires more than just the Slovakia CV with Slovakia cover letter writing and translation.
 You need pass the Slovakia job interview.
-You will face issues that probably did not even cross your mind when you start planning to go for jobs in Slovakia.
+You will face issues that probably did not even cross your mind when you start planning to go for employment in Slovakia.

 Do not misjudge the impact a Slovakia job interview can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 Most visits to Slovakia are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 Demonstrations and protests remain a concern throughout the country.
 In recent years, the Slovakian authorities have carried out a number of investigations and operations against terrorist networks.